-We have applied to list our common stock on The NASDAQ Global Market under the symbol "KCAP."
+Our common stock has been approved for listing on The NASDAQ Global Market under the symbol "KCAP."

 Stamp Taxes

 If you purchase shares of common stock offered by this prospectus, you may be required to pay stamp taxes and other charges under the laws and practices of the country of purchase, in addition to the offering per share price listed on the cover page of this prospectus.
 Accordingly, we urge you to consult a tax advisor with respect to whether you may be required to pay those taxes or charges, as well as any other tax consequences that may arise under the laws of the country of purchase.